jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 94BC Assessment of penalty for member of large multinational group failing to provide information
 (1) The Commissioner may make an assessment for a member of a large multinational group of the amount of a penalty under section 139AB that, in the Commissioner’s opinion, ought to be imposed, and the member is liable to pay the penalty assessed.
 (2) Despite subsection (1), this section does not apply in so far as the member establishes in proceedings challenging the assessment that the assessment is excessive or that the member is not chargeable with the penalty.

+### 94BCB Assessment of penalty for failing to register or provide information for purposes of applied global anti-base erosion rules
+(1) The Commissioner may make an assessment for a taxpayer of the amount of a penalty under section 139ABB that, in the Commissioner’s opinion, ought to be imposed, and the taxpayer is liable to pay the penalty assessed.
+(2) Despite subsection (1), this section does not apply in so far as the taxpayer establishes in proceedings challenging the assessment that the assessment is excessive or that the taxpayer is not chargeable with the penalty.

 ### 94BD Assessment of penalty for trustee failing to register, or provide information for, foreign exemption trust
 (1) The Commissioner may make an assessment for a trustee of a foreign exemption trust of the amount of a penalty payable under section 139AC that, in the Commissioner’s opinion, ought to be imposed, and the trustee is liable to pay the penalty assessed.